bsc-wdc/dislib/QUICKSTART.md

     Be aware that the docker package has been renamed from `docker` to `docker-ce` for some distributions.
     Make sure you install the new package.

-2. Add user to docker group to run dislib as a non-root user.
+2. Add the user to the docker group to run dislib as a non-root user.

     * [Instructions](https://docs.docker.com/install/linux/linux-postinstall/)